 COVID-19 is a new disease and there is limited information regarding risk factors for severe disease.
 Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.

-Lake ESD employees that fall into one of these categories or have a spouse, child or domestic partner that falls into one of these categories you should contact HR to discuss your working options.
+Lake ESD employees that fall into one of these categories or have a spouse, child or domestic partner that falls into one of these categories should contact HR to discuss working options.

 Age 65 years or older